 - 1. Voter appears at ED Table and announces name and address to Inspector #1.
 If you are unsure of the name, ask for it to be repeated, spelled out, or written on a piece of paper. - 2.
 Inspector #1 finds the voter in the E-Poll Book.
 Follow the prompts on your E-Poll Book.

-- IF THE VOTER PROVIDES IT, you can scan the barcode on the Fast Pass Card or Key Fob to find the voter's record. - DO NOT ASK THE VOTER FOR ID UNLESS "ID REQUIRED" IS NEXT TO THEIR NAME IN THEIR VOTER RECORD.
+DO NOT ASK THE VOTER FOR ID UNLESS "ID REQUIRED" IS NEXT TO THEIR NAME IN THEIR VOTER RECORD.